openstack-archive/refstack/doc/refstack.md

 ####Create UI config file

-From the Refstack project root directory, create a config.json file and specify your API endpoint inside this file.
+From the RefStack project root directory, create a config.json file and specify your API endpoint inside this file.
 This will be something like {"refstackApiUrl": "http://192.168.56.101:8000/v1"}: